Swansea: Industrial Revolution

 From the early 1700s to the late 1800s, Swansea was the world's leading copper-smelting area.
 Numerous smelters along the River Tawe received copper and other metal ores shipped from Cornwall and Devon, as well as from North and South America, Africa, and Australia.
-The industry declined severely in the late 1800s, and none of the smelters is now active.
+The industry declined severely in the late 1800s, and none of the smelters are now active.

 The port of Swansea initially traded in wine, hides, wool, cloth and later in coal.
-After the invention of the reverbatory furnace in the late 1600s, copper smelting was able to use coal rather than more-expensive charcoal.
+After the invention of the reverbatory furnace in the late 1600s, copper smelting could use coal rather than the more expensive charcoal.
 At the same time, the mines of Cornwall were increasing copper production.
 Swansea became the ideal place to smelt the Cornish copper ores, being close to the coalfields of South Wales and having an excellent port to receive ships carrying Cornish copper ore.
-Because each ton of copper ore smelted used about three tons of coal, it was more economical to ship the copper ore to Wales rather than send the coal to Cornwall.
+Because each ton of copper ore smelted used about three tons of coal, it was more economical to ship the copper ore to Wales rather than sending the coal to Cornwall.

 The first copper smelter at Swansea was established in 1717, followed by many more.
 Once smelting was established, the smelters began receiving high-grade ore and ore concentrates from around the world.
 More coal mines opened to meet demand from northeast Gower to Clyne and Llangyfelach.
 In the 1850s Swansea had more than 600 furnaces, and a fleet of 500 oceangoing ships carrying out Welsh coal and bringing back metal ore from around the world.
 At that time most of the copper matte produced in the United States was sent to Swansea for refining.

 Smelters also processed arsenic, zinc, tin, and other metals.
 Nearby factories produced tinplate and pottery.
 The Swansea smelters became so adept at recovering gold and silver from complex ores that in the 1800s they received ore concentrates from the United States, for example from Arizona in the 1850s, and Colorado in the 1860s.